nicolasferrari/Linux-Server-Configuration/README.md

 pip3 install sqlalchemy_utils

-### Configure the database with Postgresql
+## Install and Configure  Postgresql

+* sudo apt-get install postgresql

+* sudo nano /ect/postgresql/9.5/main/pg_hba.conf.
+Check that remote connections are not allowed

+* sudo -u postgres -i to login as postgres default user

+* psql to get to the command line interfase of postgresql

+Run the following commands in order to create the catalog user and the mineralsitemsusers database

+* CREATE USER catalog WITH PASSWORD 'udacitynan';
+* ALTER USER catalog CREATEDB;
+* CREATE DATABASE mineralsitemsusers WITH OWNER catalog;

+Connect to the mineralsitemsusers database:

+* \c mineralitemsusers

+* REVOKE ALL ON SCHEMA public FROM public;
+* GRANT ALL ON SCHEMA public TO mineralsitemsusers;

+After install PostgreSQL, create the catalog user and the mineralsitemsusers database, is necessary to update the database setup and application python files to illustrate the new engine connection.
 For this purpose is necessary to change the database connections within the app from sqlite to Postgresql.
 This is achieved changing the following files of the app: project_database.py, populate_database.py and __init__.py.
-The command sudo nano /path/file.py allow for making this changes using the nano text editor.
+The command sudo nano /path/file.py allow for performing this changes using the nano text editor.

 In line 72 of the project_database.py change the line engine = create_engine('sqlite:///mineralsitemsusers.db) to engine = create_engine('postgresql://catalog:udacitynan@localhost/mineralsitemsusers').
-The command sudo nano project_database.py allow t
+The command sudo nano project_database.py allow to do this change.

-In line 12 of the file populate_database.py change the line engine = create_engine('sqlite:///mineralsitemsusers.db') to engine = create_engine('postgresql://catalog:udacitynan@localhost/mineralsitemsusers')
+In line 12 of the file populate_database.py change the line engine = create_engine('sqlite:///mineralsitemsusers.db') to engine = create_engine('postgresql://catalog:udacitynan@localhost/mineralsitemsusers').
+The command sudo nano populate_database.py allow to do this change.

 In line 29 of the __init__.py file change the line engine = create_engine('sqlite:///mineralsitemsusers.db?''check_same_thread=False')
 to engine = create_engine(postgresql://catalog:udacitynan@localhost/mineralsitemsusers')